joserafael/backend_blog/README.md

-# Docker Setup for Backend Blog
+# Backend Blog API

-This project includes Docker configuration for easy development setup with MySQL on a custom port.
+This project is a backend API for a blog designed to manage and display news articles.
+It includes a complete Docker configuration for an easy development setup.

 ## Quick Start